Lavochne: History

 The first written mention of the village refers to 1591, when it was a part of the Ruthenian voivodeship of the Rzeczpospolita.
 In the years 1772-1918, Lavochne was part of the Kingdom of Galicia and Lodomeria under Austrian rule.
 After the dissolution of Austria-Hungary, Lavochne became part of the Second Polish Republic, serving as the border railway station - first on the Polish-Chekhoslovakian border (until March 1939), and then on the Polish-Hungarian border.
 After the Invasion of Poland, Lavochne found itself in Soviet territory.
 From 1941 to 1944, Lavochne was part of Nazi Germany's District of Galicia.
 Lavochne was the last Ukrainian settlement liberated from Nazi occupation, on 8 October 1944.
 Since that time Lavochne is part of Ukraine (in Drohobych Oblast until 1959, since then in Lviv Oblast).

 According to one telling, the village's name derives from wooden benches (лавки lavky) stacked in order to cross the river.

 Until 18 July 2020, Lavochne belonged to the Skole Raion.
 That raion was abolished in July 2020 as part of an administrative reform in Ukraine, which reduced the number of raions of the Lviv Oblast to seven.
 The territory of the Skole Raion was merged into the Stryi Raion.

+Lavochne in 1915

 Religious structures

 The village used to contain an architectural monument (1415/1), the wooden church of St. Michael, dating to 1907.
 On July 10, 2012, the church was destroyed in a fire caused by a lightning strike.
 In its place, another church, also wooden, has been built.